Scourged & Crowned with Thorns

 He was despised and rejected by men, a man of sorrows and acquainted with grief.
 And, as one from whom men hide their faces, he was despised, and we esteemed him not.
 Surely he has borne our griefs and carried our sorrows, yet we esteemed him stricken, smitten by God, and afflicted.
 But he was pierced for our transgressions.
 He was crushed for our iniquities.
 Upon him was the chastisement that brought us peace, and with his wounds we are healed.
 All we like sheep have gone astray.
 We have turned – everyone – to his own way, and the Lord has laid on him the iniquity of us all.

-The pain and suffering from both the scourging and the cursedly improvised crown of thorns would have been excruciating beyond description.
-The thorns would have been one to three inches in length and razor sharp.
-The scourging was so severe that many other criminals subjected to a similar fate didn’t even survive the process to eventually be executed by crucifixion.
+The pain and suffering from both the scourging and viciously improvised crown of thorns would have been excruciating beyond description.
+The thorns would have been one to three inches in length – and razor sharp.
+This Roman scourging was so severe that many other criminals subjected to a similar fate didn’t even survive the process to be eventually executed by the sentence of crucifixion.

 Previous